PayBreak/retailer-integration-guide/_includes/v3/overview.md

 There are a few exceptions from the described process above, for example it is not always possible for us to provide an instant decision.
-In these circumstances an order will be referred whilst an underwriter from PayBreak checks the application.
+In these circumstances an order will be referred whilst an underwriter from etika checks the application.
 When you submit your loan request you specify how long you are prepared to wait for our initial decision.
 We endeavour to make a final decision within two working days, so in the event of a referred order unless you